 - They feel that they have to deal with their emotions or problems on their own because "no one else will understand."

-- A situation may have occurred that has placed someone in shock and they just don't know how to deal with it or they just block it out because don't fully understand it makes them feel (or don't feel) a certain way.
+- A situation may have placed someone in shock, and they just don't know how to deal with it, or they just block it out because they don't fully understand it makes them feel (or don't feel) a certain way.